Mature cystic ovarian teratoma

 Ovarian dermoid cyst and mature cystic ovarian teratoma are terms often used interchangeably to refer to the most common ovarian neoplasm.
-These slow-growing tumors contain elements from multiple germ cell layers and are best assessed with ultrasound.
+These slow-growing tumors contain elements from multiple germ cell layers and can be assessed with ultrasound or MRI.

-Although they have very similar imaging appearances, the two have a fundamental histological difference: a dermoid is composed only of dermal and epidermal elements, whereas teratomas have mesodermal and endodermal elements.
+Although they have very similar imaging appearances, the two have a fundamental histological difference: a dermoid is composed only of dermal and epidermal elements (which are both ectodermal in origin), whereas teratomas also comprise mesodermal and endodermal elements.

 For the sake of simplicity, both are discussed in this article, as much of the literature combines the two entities.